Mel Croucher: Career

-Croucher has written text books, computer manuals and comedy, and worked as a journalist, writing regular columns like Without Prejudice, The Rubber Room, and the comedy sci-fi serial Tamara Knight for the ZX Spectrum magazine CRASH in the 1980s, as well as columns for various computer magazines since.
+Croucher has written text books, computer manuals, science fiction, historic novels and comedy, and worked as a journalist, writing regular columns like Without Prejudice, The Rubber Room, and the comedy sci-fi serial Tamara Knight for the ZX Spectrum magazine CRASH in the 1980s, as well as columns for various computer magazines since.

 Mel Croucher was the author of Zygote in Computer Shopper every month from Issue 1 in 1988 to the final edition in 2021 and the Mel's World column and the Great Moments In Computing cartoon strip in the same magazine.

 In 2010, Feeding Tube Records in the United States released "Pimania: The Music of Mel Croucher", a deluxe vinyl LP album of the music to his games, as well as tracks from other Automata releases.
 The album came with extensive liner notes by Croucher and Caroline Bren, as well as a large poster featuring selections from the original Automata print campaigns.
 A six-album retrospective of his music complete works was released in 2017 by The Games Collector.

 In 2012, Mel Croucher reformed Automata as Automata Source Ltd. He produced a reimagination of Deus Ex Machina, starring Sir Christopher Lee, released in 2015 as Deus Ex Machina 2, alongside a 30th Anniversary Collector's Edition of the original game including new graphics and a director's commentary.
 He collaborated with Christopher Lee on several other titles, and their game for children was released as Eggbird in the same year.

 Mel Croucher is Executive Chairman of Jeeni, the global streamed music service and artist development platform, which he co-founded with Dr Shena Mitchell in 2017.